 |Average train duration||1 h 29 min|

-Amtrak is the main train company in the United States operating medium and long-distance intercity services in 46 US states as well as in 3 Canadian provinces.
-There are over 300 Amtrak trains running daily.
-With Amtrak you can travel by train across the country and explore destinations near and far with routes such as the Northeast Regional connecting cities in the East Coast, the Coast Starlight connecting destinations up and down the West Coast, the Empire Builder connecting Chicago and Midwestern cities to the Northwest, and many more.
-Amtrak offers different class options suiting any budget, from Coach Class to Business Class, First Class, and the Sleeper Class, where you can book a Roomette, Bedroom, and Bedroom suite among others for night travel.
-There are several different ticket types including Saver, Value, Flexible, Business and Premium for you to book for your next train journey from Chicago to Milwaukee, WI.
+Amtrak is the main train company in the United States and operates medium and long-distance intercity services in 46 American states and 3 Canadian provinces.
+With over 300 Amtrak trains running daily, you can travel by train across America and explore destinations near and far.
+Take the Acela train for high-speed services connecting popular cities in the Northeast, the Coast Starlight to travel up and down the stunning West Coast or the Empire Builder to travel from Chicago to the Midwest and the Pacific Northwest among others.
+Amtrak offers different class options to suit any traveler’s budget with classes like Coach, Business, First and the Sleeper Class, where you can book a Roomette, Bedroom, and Bedroom suite among others for night travel.
+When you book your train journey from Chicago to Milwaukee, WI, you can choose between ticket types like Saver, Value, Flexible, Business and Premium.

-Amtrak from Chicago to Milwaukee, WI train information:
+Train information from Chicago to Milwaukee, WI with Amtrak:

 Milwaukee is a vibrant city in the state of Wisconsin with a lot to offer for any enthusiastic traveler.
 The Milwaukee Art Museum, for example, features a variety of art collections, including paintings, photographs, and sculptures.
 Its counterpart, The Harry-Davidson Museum offers, displays of classic motorcycles, including one that belonged to Elvis Presley.
 Trains from Chicago City arrive at Milwaukee Intermodal Station after departing from Chicago Union Station.
 The two cities are 81 miles (130 kilometers) apart, and it usually takes a train just under 3 hours to cover the entire distance, although the fastest train from Chicago to Milwaukee takes only 2 hours and 29 minutes.